Generating Image Adversarial Examples by Embedding Digital Watermarks: Related Work

-Building on the existing literature, we explore the potential of generating adversarial examples based on the workings of deep learning models.
-The basic principle of the deep neural network model for recognizing images is to extract the features of the images layer by layer, and we think that the features in the images can be influenced in a certain way to interfere with the recognition of the deep learning model.
-Embedding digital watermark information into the image means that features that are difficult to recognize by human vision are somehow added to the image.
+Building on the existing literature, we explore the potential of generating adversarial examples based on the workings of DNNs.
+The basic principle of DNNs for recognizing images is to extract the features of the images layer by layer, embedding digital watermark information into the image means that features that are difficult to recognize by human vision are somehow added to the targeted image.
+That is possible to interfere with the image recognition process of DNNs.
 We will introduce the work related to the watermarking algorithm in the next section.